aidenpike/CBPR/README.md

 - Balance the stats like a lot oh my god
 - Make integer inputs non-integer capable
 - Loop the current player's turn until they input an appropriate number
+- Add money tags
+- Add commas to money above 999
+- Disallow player to buy upgrades beyond base price
+- Equipment for commander
+#### Bugs
+- Weapon failure should stop battle
+- Commander stats should not remain the same as previous battle

 # Gameplay
 ## Role of Chance